stacksimplify/azure-aks-kubernetes-masterclass/README.md

 - You will learn to build Azure AKS Production grade clusters using Azure AKS CLI
 - You will learn terraform from basics and create terraform manifests for provisioning Azure AKS Production grade clusters
 - You will learn to provision Azure AKS Clusters using Terraform and Azure DevOps.
-- You will learn 30+ kubernetes concepts and use 21 AWS Services in combination with Azure AKS
+- You will learn 30+ kubernetes concepts and use 21 Azure Services in combination with Azure AKS
 - You will implement DevOps concepts with Azure DevOps Continuous Integration Pipelines and Continuous Deliver Pipelines also called Release Pipelines
 - You will write Azure DevOps CI Pipelines from scratch using Starter Pipelines
 - You will write kubernetes manifests with confidence after going through live template writing sections